 A barrister by profession, Allan has lived and worked in the Malawi, the UK, Australia, and the UAE.
-He holds a Bachelor of Law (from the University of Westminster), a Master of Law (from the University of Huddersfield), and is currently undertaking a PhD in anti-corruption, law and ethical governance (from Erasmus University Rotterdam).
+He holds a Bachelor of Law (University of Westminster), a Master of Law (University of Huddersfield), and is currently undertaking a PhD in anti-corruption, law and ethical governance (Erasmus University Rotterdam).

 Kirk Middleton – Associate